 Walking is good for us, it allows us to connect our bodies and minds, and makes us feel more in tune with the landscape – and the world – around us.
-Walking connects us with nature, builds perspective and offers an escape from the busy lives that so many of us live.
+Walking brings us closer to nature, builds perspective and offers an escape from the busy lives that so many of us live.

 Often the hardest part of a walk is choosing one in the first place; one that suits you.
 So we've created a guide to get you started: 40 great walks for mindfulness and wellbeing.